Michaelpalacce/HomeLab/docs/ClusterSetup.md

 - Run `ansible-galaxy install -r playbooks/install/requirements.yml` to install all the needed ansible roles from Ansible Galaxy
 - Run `ansible-playbook -i hosts/inventory playbooks/install/main.yml --tags preflight` At this point you have everything needed to setup kubernetes ( all the needed binaries )
 - Run `ansible-playbook -i hosts/inventory playbooks/install/main.yml --tags setup` This will initialize the master on the master PI and add all the workers
 - You should check the Troubleshooting options regarding svclb and enable container ip forwarding.

+### Flux bootstrap
+1. Add env variable GITHUB_TOKEN
+2. Run: `flux bootstrap github --owner=Michaelpalacce --repository=HomeLab --branch=master --path=./cluster/homelab/base --personal`